docs

 • Required: no

-Path to the TypeScript entry file, relative to the config file.
-This is what esbuild bundles.
-Everything entry imports gets pulled into a single output bundle written to <out>/packs/BP/scripts/main.js.
+Path to the script entry file, relative to the config file.
+TypeScript or JavaScript: esbuild bundles both.
+Everything entry imports is pulled into a single bundle written to <out>/packs/BP/scripts/main.js.
+If omitted, bedrock-build uses src/main.ts when present, otherwise src/main.js.

 • Type: string